Carrie Astor Wilson: Society life

-In 1883, wealthy socialite Alva Vanderbilt, the then wife of railroad tycoon William Kissam Vanderbilt, planned an elaborate masquerade ball for 1,000 guests (reportedly costing $3 million) to celebrate the opening of her new home at 660 Fifth Avenue, known as the William K. Vanderbilt House.
-The ball was to feature entertainment given by young society figures, including a dance which young Carrie was to participate in.
-However, at the last minute, Carrie learned that she was not invited, because Carrie's mother, Caroline Schermerhorn Astor - the Mrs. Astor and the undisputed head of New York society, had never formally "called upon" Alva.
+In 1883, wealthy socialite Alva Vanderbilt, the then-wife of railroad tycoon William Kissam Vanderbilt, planned an elaborate masquerade ball for 1,000 guests (reportedly costing $3 million) to celebrate the opening of her new home at 660 Fifth Avenue, known as the William K. Vanderbilt House.
+The ball was to feature entertainment given by young society figures, including a dance in which young Carrie was to participate.
+However, at the last minute, Carrie learned that she was not invited, because Carrie's mother, Caroline Schermerhorn Astor – the Mrs. Astor and the undisputed head of New York society – had never formally "called upon" Alva.
 In order to appease Carrie and allow her to attend the ball, Mrs. Astor proceeded to send her calling card to the Vanderbilts' residence prior to Alva's lavish ball.
-Alva then extended an invitation to the Astors and they attended the ball.
-Reciprocally, Mrs. Astor invited the Vanderbilts to her annual ball, which was considered a formal acknowledgement of the Vanderbilts' full acceptance into the upper echelon of New York society.
+Alva then extended an invitation to the Astors, and they attended the ball.
+Reciprocally, Mrs. Astor invited the Vanderbilts to her annual ball, which was considered a formal acknowledgement of the Vanderbilts' full acceptance into the highest echelon of New York society.

 After her 1884 marriage, Carrie became a noted society hostess in her own right.
 Despite her family's initial reluctance at the marriage, her father purchased them a new home at 414 Fifth Avenue (not far from her parents at 350 Fifth) as a wedding present, which was furnished by Wilson's father.

 For many years, Carrie and her sister-in-law, Grace Vanderbilt, shared Box 3 at the Metropolitan Opera House, "alternating as hostess on opening night."